gohugoio/hugoDocs/content/en/configuration/module.md

 ### Default mounts

-Within a project, if you define a mount to map a file system path to a component path, the corresponding default mount for that component will be removed.
-This action essentially overwrites the standard, automatic mapping for that specific component with your custom one.
+Defining a mount for a component within a project configuration removes the default mount for that component.

-Within a module, if you define a mount to map a file system path to a component path, all of the default mounts will be removed.
-Defining a mount at the module level is a more sweeping change, causing all default mappings within that module to be discarded.
+Defining a mount for a component within a module configuration removes all default mounts for that module.

-In either case, if you still need one of the default mounts, you must explicitly add it along with the new mount.
-Because custom mounts override defaults, any necessary default mappings must be re-added manually after you introduce your custom configuration.
+If you still need any of the default mounts, you must explicitly add them along with the new mount.

 These are the default mounts: